Sesdear/DjOnan2/README.md

 change the token

-### !!!If you from russia use goodbye dpi or vpn for use bot!!!
+### !!!If you from russia use goodbye dpi or vpn for use youtube functional in bot!!!